6 minutes read

 5 tips for managing FX risk in your business

-As technology makes it easier to forge relationships and source goods and services in far flung places, businesses of all sizes are increasingly operating in foreign markets.
+As technology makes it easier to forge relationships and source goods and services in far-flung places, businesses of all sizes are operating across borders.
 There is a whole world of partners, products, and new markets out there that could take your business to the next level.
-But whether you’re an established overseas operator or just beginning a venture into foreign markets, international opportunity comes with its own set of challenges, especially currency market volatility.
+But whether you’re an established overseas operator or just beginning a venture into foreign markets, international opportunity comes with its own set of challenges, especially currency market volatility and foreign exchange (FX) risk.*

 Cash flow is one of the biggest reasons why small businesses go under, and this risk increases in an environment where currency fluctuation is part of the mix.

-Steven Dooley, Convera’s FX and Macro Strategist – Asia Pacific, explains, “Currency volatility can have both positive and negative impacts on a business.
+Steven Dooley, Head of Market Insights at Convera, explains, “Currency volatility can have both positive and negative impacts on a business.

 “If an importer is buying a weakening currency, this can increase a company’s purchasing power, allowing it to purchase goods and services more cheaply.
 However, if the business’s home currency becomes weaker against the country where it sources or manufactures goods, the cost of those materials increases and must be absorbed by the business or passed on to customers.”

-Fluctuating exchange rates can also lead to unexpected changes in revenues and expenses which makes it difficult to manage cash flow.
+Fluctuating exchange rates can also lead to unexpected changes in revenues and expenses, making it difficult to manage cash flow.

 For example, if a business has sales denominated in a foreign currency and its home currency strengthens, the business will make less on each sale despite the amount of goods and services sold remaining the same.